arfc/moltres/tutorial/godiva/README.md

 ### OpenMC Input File
 In this directory, there are 2 OpenMC input files for 900K and 1200K simulations: `godiva_openmc_900.py` and `godiva_openmc_1200.py`.
 Unlike Scale and Serpent, OpenMC does not have a notion of branches to generate group constants for different temperatures and burnups.
 Thus, separate input files for different temperatures is required.

+The user must include the `openmc_xs.generate_openmc_tallies_xml()` function in the OpenMC input file to generate a `domain_dict`.
+The function sets up the OpenMC tallies required for the group constant generation.
+This is necessary because unlike Serpent, OpenMC does not generate all the group constant data with any simulation, the user must specify what they want.

 For this tutorial, I provide the OpenMC output files: `statepoint_900_openmc.100.h5`, `statepoint_1200_openmc.100.h5`, `summary_900.h5`, and `summary_1200.h5`.
 Each OpenMC simulation outputs a statepoint and summary file, both output files are required for the group constant generation.

 ### moltres_xs.py Input File